pamo/pamo.github.io/pages/blog/2015-04-03-jest/index.md

 We called our pet project [Hyperflux](https://github.com/dgcoffman/hyperflux/) out of our love for [The Hype Machine](http://hypem.com).

 We started out by looking for a boilerplate/scaffold that could fit our needs on [Awesome React](https://github.com/enaqx/awesome-react#boilerplates).
-One of the boilerplates we chose had [node-jsx](https://github.com/petehunt/node-jsx) as a dependency which allows you to require jsx from node.
+One of the boiler-plates we chose had [node-jsx](https://github.com/petehunt/node-jsx) as a dependency which allows you to require jsx from node.
-However, we quickly started running into problems when node-jsx appeared in any of the dependency trees for boilerplates we wanted to try.
+However, we quickly started running into problems when node-jsx appeared in any of the dependency trees for boiler-plates we wanted to try.
 This caused Jest's auto-mocking to start losing its luster.

 The discovery of node-jsx being a troublesome dependency was not an easy one.
 We discovered that the require.extensions global is being [deprecated and no longer supported](https://nodejs.org/api/globals.html#globals_require_extensions) and this was causing issues off the bat.
 Running a test that did nothing was not even possible.
 The workflow for finding dependencies that cause problem with Jest was cumbersome.
-You can mark npm dependency paths to be unmocked via [configuration](https://facebook.github.io/jest/docs/api.html#config-unmockedmodulepathpatterns-array-string) but it always seems like a treasure hunt to figure out which ones need to be unmocked.
+You can mark npm dependency paths to be un-mocked via [configuration](https://facebook.github.io/jest/docs/api.html#config-unmockedmodulepathpatterns-array-string) but it always seems like a treasure hunt to figure out which ones need to be un-mocked.

 Dan and I were also dumbfounded with how slow our tests were running.
 Over the course of a couple days